FedericoVaga/PyWordReference/README.md

     # python setup.py install

-This command install the module in the environment in use by your python installation.
+This command installs the module in the environment in use by your python installation.

 To create a tarball for distribution